arthurhu1872/physical-ai-stl/README.md

 This codebase bootstraps an environment to prototype and test logic‑based monitors before integrating them into more complex frameworks such as [Neuromancer](https://github.com/pnnl/neuromancer), [TorchPhysics](https://github.com/boschresearch/torchphysics) or [NVIDIA PhysicsNeMo](https://github.com/NVIDIA/physicsnemo).
 It includes:

-* A modern Python project layout ('pyproject.toml') with dependencies like [RTAMT](https://github.com/nickovic/rtamt) for STL monitoring and [MoonLight](https://github.com/MoonLightSuite/moonlight) for spatio‑temporal logic.
+* A modern Python project layout (`pyproject.toml`) with dependencies like [RTAMT](https://github.com/nickovic/rtamt) for STL monitoring and [MoonLight](https://github.com/MoonLightSuite/moonlight) for spatio‑temporal logic.
-* Example modules under 'src/physical_ai_stl/monitors' demonstrating a simple offline STL robustness check and a spatio‑temporal monitor.
+* Example modules under `src/physical_ai_stl/monitors` demonstrating a simple offline STL robustness check and a spatio‑temporal monitor.
 These illustrate how to call the monitors programmatically and can serve as a template for your own experiments.
-* A test suite ('tests/') for the example monitors, executed automatically via PyTest.
+* A test suite (`tests/`) for the example monitors, executed automatically via PyTest.
-* A GitHub Actions workflow ('.github/workflows/ci.yml') that installs Java 21, sets up Python, installs dependencies and runs the tests on each push or pull request.
+* A GitHub Actions workflow (`.github/workflows/ci.yml`) that installs Java 21, sets up Python, installs dependencies and runs the tests on each push or pull request.

 ## Quickstart